 We’ve been continuously family-run since day one.
-The farm and ice cream operations are currently managed by the 8th and 9th generations.
-As the business has grown and our operations expanded, we've been lucky to attract some of the best herdsmen, farmers, and dairymen to join us..
+The farm and ice cream operations are currently managed by the 9th generation.
+As the business has grown and our operations expanded, we've been lucky to attract some of the best herdsmen, farmers, and dairymen to join us.

 In 1978, we launched our wholesale business, delivering our ice cream to other dairy stands, grocery stores and restaurants throughout New England.

 Our employees make us proud.
 Farm, ice cream, milk and delivery staff have been with us for years, and our scoopers, mostly students, come back summer after summer.
 Family involvement and employee longevity ensure consistency.

 Today, our flagship ice cream stand in Middleton, Massachusetts remains on our dairy farm.
 The ice cream stand now has an all season dining room, complete with outdoor tables and fountains.
 Customers both appreciate and enjoy our immaculate grounds and a chance to visit with the cows that make it all possible.
 Golf Country offers our customers hours of fun at two miniature golf courses, batting cages and a driving range.